Level 2 - Drizzling: What to Do

-Dress in layers and listen to the ocean lapping gently against the shore.
+Dress in layers and listen to the ocean lapping against the shore.
 Put your hood up and connect with the water cycle from the sea to the sky.

 Grab your camera and head outside to spot some of Squamish's unique wildlife.
-Plenty of birds, dear and marine life call Squamish home.
+Plenty of birds, deer and marine life call Squamish home.
 Like you, many animals enjoy spending time under clear skies; today is a good day to take a look.

 Trail Feature: Murrin Park Loop Trail